Masud Mehran and the creation of Sunsetown in Livermore

 Frame from music video featuring a sign modeled after Sunsetown’s "Growing Beautifully" welcome sign.

-A pop culture footnote: a parody Sunsetown sign appears in a 1985 music video ("Lets Go All the Way") by Insane Clown Posse, satirizing suburban idealism.
+A pop culture footnote: a parody Sunsetown sign appears in Let's Go All the Way, the 1985 music video by Sly Fox, satirizing suburban idealism.

 Photo showing south Livermore’s rural landscape as the southern portion of Whispering Pines neighborhood opened on May 7, 1972